Mobile Apps – The Perfect Addition To Your Business

 Are sometimes criminal

 Just like the old Western movies, when the good guy wore a white cowboy hat, and the villain a black one – this duality, of good and less good intentions is of course a little simplistic.
-Although there are obviously always those who seek to profit at the cost and inconvenience, and even well being of others.

 There are forums which cater to the white and black hatted communities – however this separation of the SEO camp is becoming less and less relevant due to improvements and evolution of search technology, and how the internet syndicates content.